Canine Program ($0.1M)

 - 51 dogs KIA (Killed in Action) since program inception

-NAS works closely with all branches of the Colombian Security Forces to help them meet their needs for trained dogs to detect explosives, drugs, and currency.
-In 2008, NAS will fund 200 explosive-detecting dogs for the Carabinero program.
+This office works closely with all branches of the Colombian Security Forces to help them meet their needs for trained dogs to detect explosives, drugs, and currency.
+In 2008, it funded 200 explosive-detecting dogs for the Carabinero program.

 Reestablishment of Security Presence in Conflictive Zones (Carabineros and Municipio Police Programs) ($18.65M)